viamrobotics/viam-typescript-sdk/examples/teleop/README.md

 ## Usage

+1. Install dependencies (once): `npm install`

+2. Start the development server: `npm start`

-Run `npm run watch` and visit `localhost:8000` in a browser.
+3. Visit `localhost:8000` in a browser.
 You should see an interface that looks like this after a few seconds:

 ![teledemo ui](doc/teledemo-ui.png?raw=true)

-You may need to enable "allow audio and video" in your browser to get a live video stream.
+4. (Maybe) You may need to enable "allow audio and video" in your browser to get a live video stream.

 ![select allow and video](doc/allow-audio-video.png?raw=true)